-Lay care-takers inside the public hospitals in Kenya, Was there a way forward?
+Lay care-takers inside the Kenyan hospitals, Was there a way forward?
 Today we discuss lay care providers, popularly referred to as caretakers inside the public hospitals.
 Do they assist with care or usurp health professional’s caring work and cover staffing shortages?
 Though they are to be found mainly in public health facilities, some private and mission hospitals in Kenya also had them.
 Here we are not referring home-based care, this we shall explore at a later date.

 Were caretakers somehow filling up for the shortage of staff in some of our public hospitals?